wp-plugins/enhanced-category-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create custom enhanced pages for categories and manage category page as any custom post.
+Create custom enhanced pages for categories and terms of any taxonomy and manage them as a custom post.

 == Description ==